 Over the past two years, the Hyperion team has publicly presented a number of major development efforts and research advancements.
 Many of these advancements were put into experimental use on Olaf’s Frozen Adventure last year, but Ralph Breaks the Internet is the first time we’ve put all of these new capabilities and features into full-scale production together.
 I was fortunate enough to be fairly deeply involved in several of these efforts (specifically, traversal improvements and volume rendering).
-As usual, I’ll update this post at a later date with more details, once more information is publicly shared at SIGGRAPH and other venues.
 One of my favorite things about working at Disney Animation is how production and technology partner together to make our films; we truly would not have been able to pull off any of Hyperion’s new advancements without production’s constant support and willingness to try new things in the name of advancing the artistry of our films.

 Below are some stills from the movie, in no particular order, 100% rendered using Hyperion.
-As usual, these are all from marketing shots and trailers; once the film is out on home media, I’ll add some more stills and such.
-Until then, if you want to see more, or if you just want to see a really great movie, go see Ralph Breaks the Internet on the biggest screen near you!
-There are a TON of easter eggs in the film to look out for, and I highly recommend sticking around after the credits.
+If you want to see more, or if you just want to see a really great movie, go see Ralph Breaks the Internet on the biggest screen you can find!
+There are a TON of easter eggs in the film to look out for, and I highly recommend sticking around after the credits for this one.

 Here is the part of the credits with Disney Animation’s rendering team!
+Also, Ralph Breaks the Internet was my wife Harmony Li’s first credit at Disney Animation (she previously was at Pixar)!
 This frame is kindly provided by Disney.
 Every person you see in the credits worked really hard to make Ralph Breaks the Internet an amazing film!

 All images in this post are courtesy of and the property of Walt Disney Animation Studios.